db-modules/.github/profile/README.md

 - [Patterns of Distributed Systems](https://martinfowler.com/articles/patterns-of-distributed-systems/) - `Spanner` 2PC etc.
 - [Algorithms and Data Structures for Massive Datasets](https://a.co/d/j4aYee9) - BF, `Count-Min` Sketch, HyperLogLog, Reservoir `Sampling`.
 - [Database Design and Implementation](https://a.co/d/9cJnBev) -  Great for understanding embedded Java databases like Apache `Derby`
+- [100 Go Mistakes and How to Avoid Them](https://a.co/d/7EAXgLq) - Great for understanding common mistakes in `go`.

 </details>